fordpic/fSocial-backend/README.md

 - PostgreSQL for the database
 - Prisma as the ORM
 - Vercel for deployment
+- Postman for testing all routes throughly while in development
 - bcrypt for hashing user passwords before storing in database
 - JWT for authentication
 - CORS to allow deployments to communicate